oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab5bonuslabs/lab5-bonus-labs.md

 In this lab, we will go through how to **Change the Shape of a VM DB System** using the OCI Console

 * Changing the shape of the VM does not impact the amount of storage available to the DB system.
-* However, the new shape can have different CPU, memory, and network bandwidth characteristics
+* However, the new shape can have different CPU, memory, and network bandwidth characteristics.

 Let’s start the process of **Changing our VM Shape** by opening the navigation menu.

 1. Click Oracle Database, then click Oracle Base Database.

-2. On the left rail validate that the Compartment selected contains the DB System that you want to change the VM Shape for.
+2. On the left rail, validate that the Compartment selected contains the DB System that you want to change the VM Shape for.

 3. In the list of DB systems, find the name of the DB System you want to change the shape for and click its highlighted name.